skodjob/test-frame/README.md

 }
 //...
 ```
-3. Work with `KubeResoruceManager` and clients
+3. Work with `KubeResourceManager` and clients
 ```java
 //...
 @ResourceManager